lufinkey/cloakbox/README.md

 	* **add** [--brief|-b] [--exit-on-failure|-e] [--torrent=\<PATH>|-t \<PATH>]... [--metalink=\<PATH>|-m \<PATH>]... [--url=\<URL>|-u \<URL>]...
 TORRENT|METALINK|URL|MAGNET...

-		Add a TORRENT, METALINK, URL, or MAGNET to the download manager and output a GID to identify the added download
+		Adds one or more TORRENT, METALINK, URL, or MAGNET links to the download manager and outputs a GID to identify each of the added downloads

 		* **-b**, **--brief**